chombo-discharge/chombo-discharge/README.rst

 ------------------------------

 In ``chombo-discharge``, applications are set up so that they use the ``chombo-discharge`` source code and one ``chombo-discharge`` physics module.
-To run one of the applications that use a particular ``chombo-discharge`` physics module, we will run a simple advection-diffusion code.
+To run one of the applications that use a particular ``chombo-discharge`` physics module, we will run a simulation of a positive streamer (in air).

-The application code is located in ``$DISCHARGE_HOME/Tests/AdvectionDiffusion/Godunov`` and it uses the advection-diffusion physics module (located in ``$DISCHARGE_HOME/Physics/AdvectionDiffusion``).
+The application code is located in ``$DISCHARGE_HOME/Examples/CdrPlasma/AirStreamer`` and it uses the convection-diffusion-reaction plasma module (located in ``$DISCHARGE_HOME/Physics/CdrPlasma``).

 First, compile the application by

 .. code-block:: text

-   cd $DISCHARGE_HOME/Tests/AdvectionDiffusion/Godunov
+   cd $DISCHARGE_HOME/Examples/CdrPlasma/AirStreamer
    make -s -j4 program

 This will provide an executable named ``program2d.<bunch_of_options>.ex``.